 - 350 g plain flour, plus more as needed

-- 3 tbsp raspberry jam or your filling of choice (see notes)
+- 3 tablespoon raspberry jam or your filling of choice (see notes)

 - 1 large egg beaten

-- 1 tbsp icing sugar for dusting (optional)
+- 1 tablespoon icing sugar for dusting (optional)

 - In a small saucepan, heat the milk until lukewarm.
 Take off the heat and set aside.